Henry Royce: Starts F. H. Royce and Company

-Despite not being that familiar with the city, the 21-year-old Royce, with his savings of £20, decided to start his own business in Manchester.
+Despite not being especially familiar with the city, the 21-year-old Royce, with his savings of £20, decided to start his own business in Manchester.
 It has been speculated that he chose Manchester because of lower costs than Liverpool or London.
-In 1884 that he established F. H. Royce and Company, operating from a workshop in Blake Street, Hulme, manufacturing small electrical and mechanical items.
+In 1884 he established F. H. Royce and Company, operating from a workshop in Blake Street, Hulme, manufacturing small electrical and mechanical items.
 Within the first six months a friend called Ernest Alexander Claremont (1863 – 4 April 1922) had entered into partnership with Royce, contributing £50 that he appears to have borrowed from his father.
 Royce normally did the design and manufacture of their products with his partner responsible for sales, payments and deliveries as well as assisting in the workshop.
 Their partnership was to continue until Claremont's death.
 By 1895 they were employing a salesman, W. Sergeant.
 Having little money, the partners lived in a shared room above the workshop, living on sandwiches and sausages.

-After starting out with small items they moved into sub-contacting manufacture of lighting components, such as filaments, holders and lamps, though to make ends meet they would undertake any engineering work, including repairing sewing machines.
+After starting out with small items they moved into sub-contracting manufacture of lighting components, such as filaments, holders and lamps, though to make ends meet they would undertake any engineering work, including repairing sewing machines.
 The business’s first successful product was an electric bell for domestic use.
 While things were tight during their first three years as they invested any profits back into the business they were still able progressively to employ a workman, Thomas Weston Seale to assist in the manufacturing while six young women were taken on to assemble the bells and light filaments.
 In 1887 Tom Jones joined the firm as a workman to assist in the manufacturing of other products.
 By 1889 there were nine employees.

 As their business situation improved and they expanded into undertaking complete installations of electrical plant the partners were able by 1888 to move out of their accommodation above the workshop to board with Elizabeth and John Pollard at 24 Talbot Street in the Moss Side district.
 In that same year they expanded into adjacent larger premises accessed from 1A Cooke Street off Stretford Road in Hulme.